AlexMabry/grafana.org/content/blog/2019-04-18-everything-you-need-to-know-OSS-licensing-wars-part-3.md

 As faithful readers of the previous two installments hopefully realize by now: It’s complicated.
 Both parties have blood on their hands.

 The knock against commercial open source companies is that they are trying to have their cake and eat it too.
-They want to stop the public cloud vendors from offering their software as a service, and making money off their work.
+They want to stop the public cloud vendors from offering their software as a service and making money off their work.
 But preventing someone from using your software for any purpose violates a core freedom of open source.

 Without those freedoms, many successful open source companies would not have been able to garner the adoption, mindshare, and support they enjoy today.
 With these new restrictions, they’re turning their back on open source, kicking the ladder out from under them and onto the community.